t-reents/torch-sim/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-Work-in-progress pull requests are encouraged, but please put [WIP] in the pull request title.
+Work-in-progress pull requests are encouraged, but please enable the draft status on your PR.

 Before a pull request can be merged, the following items must be checked: